mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 >
 >> Too much ado!
 He should be careful of his eyebrows.
 What is this old fellow’s hurry?

-Yang Shan said, “You never visited the mountain at all.”
-And then the note says, “Too much ado!
-He should be careful of his eyebrows.
-What is this old fellow’s hurry?”

 “Too much ado”: The monk said “I didn’t get there, I have never been there,” but it is alright, because he’s already living [there].
 If Katagiri lives in Japan, Katagiri’s life is encompassed by Mount Fuji.
 Even though I have never visited there, my life is Mount Fuji.

 He points out [that it’s] just a form of dance.
 Your form of dance is pretty good; next moment, the form of dance is not good.
 So you pick up a form of dance.
 This monk saying “I didn’t get there” and the teacher saying, “Oh, you have never visited there” means, for instance, according to the dance: [the teacher asks,] “How did you like your dance?”
 You say, “I didn’t feel good.”
 [The teacher says,] “Oh, you didn’t feel good, huh?
 So in your dance you made a mistake.”
 That’s just like this conversation.